zafarali/paper-notes/README.md

 # deep-notes

 Notes from deep learning papers and courses.
+Inspired by [dennybritz/deeplearning-papernotes](https://github.com/dennybritz/deeplearning-papernotes).

 ## To Read: